dart-code-checker/dart-code-metrics/.github/ISSUE_TEMPLATE/new-rule-proposal.md

 ---

 <!--
     This template is for new rule proposals.
-If you want to improve existing rule or report a bug please choose another template.
+If you want to to ask a question, improve existing rule or report a bug please choose another template.
 -->

 **Please describe what the rule should do:**